ArantxaDR/Scan-Id/README.md

 # Scan Id

-This was a test for Z1 digital.
  I've created an app wich verify an ID through web camera and gives you an :+1: or :thumbsdown: whit a validator API.

 ## Tecnologies